Oliver276A/TinaThePageTurner/Final-Report.md

 ### 3.2.
 Code

 With the hardware installed, it was time to hop onto my laptop and start coding.

+In order to be able to incorporate servos in the program, the Arduino Servo library was included.

 I first wrote a basic program with the wheel simply turning at a certain speed and the stick pushing the pages.
 To my surprise it already worked but three issues arose: